Experience-Monks/detect-media-element-source/README.md

 `audioContext` is optional (a new temporary context will be used) but encouraged.

-`timeoutDelay` defaults to 250ms, but can be configured to allow the loop to play for a longer/shorter time before deciding the result.
+`timeoutDelay` defaults to 250ms (550ms if userAgent shows Safari), but can be configured to allow the loop to play for a longer/shorter time before deciding the result.

-If `ignoreCache` is specified, the function will not read or write from sessionStorage.
-This exists specifically to fix a recent Chrome issue, and the functionality may be removed in later versions of this module.

 ## License